umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 title: "Optimising actions within a simulated system"
 author: Hardwick, Robert J
 date: [WIP]
 concept: To outline a general methodology for optimising actions taken within a simulated system environment.
-We also formalise the resemblance of our approach to that of Reinforcement Learning (RL) and demonstrate how the system components which optimise actions can be expressed as an extension to the computational graph of the simulation itself.
+We also formalise an approach which closely resembles that of Reinforcement Learning (RL) and demonstrate how the system components which optimise actions can be expressed as an extension to the computational graph of the simulation itself.
 The resulting software is hence able to leverage the self-learning simulation concepts we have previously studied, providing significant user flexibility in the environment model and generalising the concept of 'optimal action-taking' within simulations as part of the stochadex package.
 articleId: stochadexIV
 codeLink: https://github.com/umbralcalc/stochadex
 year: [WIP]